rick-cen/aptics/README.md

-# APTICS: ASSESSMENT & PROTECTION TECHNIQUES for INDUSTRIAL CONTROL SYSTEMS
+# APTICS: ASSESSMENT & PROTECTION TACTICS for INDUSTRIAL CONTROL SYSTEMS

 ...is an upcoming video on demand course by Marcel Rick-Cen.
 This repository holds the practical excercises.